-A total of 29 consignments of plastic kitchenware from China and Hong Kong arrived into Teesport during 2018/19.
-This was split into 26 Polyamide, and 3 Melamine products.
+A total of 4 consignments of plastic kitchenware from China and Hong Kong arrived into Teesport during 2020/21.

-2018
+2020 2021

 Apr May Jun Jul Aug Sep Oct Nov Dec Jan Feb Mar Tot

-Satisfactory

-Polyamide 2 1 3 0 1 3 4 0 1 1 6 4 26
+Satisfactory 0 2 1 0 0 0 0 0 0 0 1 0 4

-Melamine 0 1 0 0 0 1 0 0 0 0 1 0 3
+Unsatisfactory 0 0 0 0 0 0 0 0 0 0 0 0 0

-Grand Total

 All plastic kitchenware is subject to documentary checks and 10 percent of the consignments are subject to formal sampling.
-A total of 2 formal samples were taken and all consignments were found to be satisfactory.
-Samples are examined for levels of Formaldehyde in Melamine products and Polyaromatic amines in Polyamide products.
+No formal samples were taken and all consignments were found to be satisfactory.
+Samples, where appropriate, are examined for levels of Formaldehyde in Melamine products and Polyaromatic amines in Polyamide products.